Homemade Lemon Cupcakes with Vanilla Frosting

 These sunshine sweet homemade lemon cupcakes with vanilla frosting are incredibly soft and bursting with lemon flavor!
 Try my Lemon blueberry layer cake next!

 Fact: I love lemon desserts more than I love these.
 It’s true.
 I’m a fruity kind of girl.
 My favorite dessert ever is apple pie.
-Or Apple-Upside Down Cake.
-Gosh, that’s a good cake.
 I’ve been craving lemon cupcakes for awhile, but wanted to wait for spring to get here before I made them.
 Well, in Baltimore – it actually feels like summer right now.
 85 degrees in April?
 I’ll take it.

 Feel free to use a cream cheese frosting instead.
 Or even a lemon buttercream.
 If you find a nice lemon buttercream recipe, let me know!
 I’ve been searching.

-I used a Wilton 12 frosting tip (a round tip) to frost the cupcakes.
+I used a Wilton 1M frosting tip to frost the cupcakes.
 Frost the cooled cupcakes however you prefer – slathering on with a knife or piping on with a tip.
-The Wilton 12 tip is my favorite.
+It all tastes FAB!

 - 2 teaspoons baking powder

 - 1/2 teaspoon salt

 - 1/2 cup (120ml) milk (I use whole, but any milk is fine)